1548

 2008

-Growth of estate-owned vineyards reach over 600ha
+Growth of our vineyards reach over 600ha

 Extensive investments in purchasing vineyards and land for new plantations of indigenous grape varieties.